prakashgbid/chiefaia/docs/knowledge_transfer/learning_log.md

 **Tags**: #memory #tool-use

+### Date: 2024-01-16 - Process Improvement - Check Site after Push

+**Description:** From now on, I must check the GitHub site after pushing any changes.
+This will help to ensure that the changes were correctly applied and to quickly detect and fix any potential issues.

+**Context:** The user reminded me that I should be checking the live site after each push.

+**Root Cause (if identified):** I was not always checking if the github site was updated correctly after each push.
+This was because I was focusing on the code changes and not on the final result.

+**Corrective Action:** After each push, I will try to include a check of the github site.
+I will ask the user to do it.

+**Learning:** I must remember to check the GitHub site after each push.

+**Impact:** Ensures that the changes on the site are correct and prevents any problem with the site to go unnoticed.

+**Tags**: #process #github #check-site #push

 ### Date: 2024-01-15 - Session End

 **Description:** The session has ended for today.
 A final review of the to-do list, project knowledge, and learning log was performed.
 The current state of the project has been summarized.